When black box algorithms are (not) appropriate: a principled prediction-problem ontology

 \subsubsection{Problem-feature 4: agnosis}

 Problem-feature 4 describes tolerance for incompatibility with stakeholder beliefs.
+Stakeholders will hold beliefs about the process being predicted.
+Typically these will be expressed as how variation in the input space is linked to variation in the outcome, though other beliefs can also be strongly held (e.g., the outcome is bounded by 0 and 100).

-Stakeholders will hold certain beliefs about the process being predicted.
-These beliefs may take the form of prior knowledge or scientific evidence (e.g., experience with how gravity works in this setting).
+These beliefs may take the form of prior knowledge or scientific evidence (e.g., taller people tend to eat more calories, so an algorithm that lowers predictions for taller people may appear to be dubious).
 Other beliefs may arise from moral or ethical concerns (e.g., racial information should not be used to assign credit scores).
-In some cases, if an algorithm reaches its predictions in a way that violates their beliefs then this dynamic can make stakeholders uncomfortable with deploying the algorithm.
+In some cases, stakeholders' beliefs may be quite strong and thus they may not agree to deploying an algorithm to permits violations of their beliefs.

 The agnosis problem-feature requires both eliciting and clarifying the stakeholders' beliefs about the problem.
-Understanding agnosis also requires the analyst and stakeholders to gauge comfort with the algorithm violating their beliefs.
+It also requires understanding stakeholders' comfort with the algorithm violating their beliefs.